 The two young men found the isolated and wooded hill country to their liking.
 Plodding on snowshoes through the deep snows on the bush trails, they had become fascinated with the taking of wild animals for their furs.
 Eventually, the far northern wilderness claimed their particular interest.
 They had decided to go to Big River, to proceed from there as far as possible into the northern hinterland, and there to establish their winter traplines.
 Before heading north, Fred and Ed bought an eighteen-foot, secondhand freighter canoe, the canvas covering had rotted and fallen away.
-There was only light, eight-ounce canvas available in their local store, and no one in their home neighborhood had ever re-covered a canoe, but their friends had lots of advice to offer on how it should be done.
-Finally the job was finished, paint was applied, and, although now unprofessional in appearance, the canoe did not leak when it was launched in a local creek.
+There was only light, eight-ounce canvas available in their local store, and no one in their home neighbourhood had ever re-covered a canoe, but their friends had lots of advice to offer on how it should be done.
+Finally, the job was finished, paint was applied, and, although now unprofessional in appearance, the canoe did not leak when it was launched in a local creek.

 On their arrival in Big River, Fred and Ed bought a good-quality small "prospector" canoe, and such hardware, clothing, food and assorted equipment as one local storekeeper recommended.
 His list was long, and although everything proved to be useful, his inventory was suggested with an eye to sales volume as well as to their real needs.